red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/more-on-flows.rst

         log "bot say {$text}"
         await UtteranceBotAction(script=$text) as $action

-At the moment the definition order of flows does not make a difference and therefore only two flows with the same name can be defined where one must have the override decorator.
+At the moment, the definition order of flows does not make a difference and therefore only two flows with the same name can be defined where one must have the override decorator.

 .. note::